sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

     "details": {
         "layouts": [],
         "url": "http://localhost:3000",
-        "updateFrameConstraints": false
+        "updateFrameConstraints": false,
+        "framePool": 4
     },
     "allowMultiple": true,
     "customProperties": {}
 }
 ```

 The `"url"` and `"layouts"` properties are optional.
 Use `"url"` to specify where the application is hosted, otherwise it will default to the Workspaces App template distributed with [**Glue42 Enterprise**](https://glue42.com/enterprise/).

-Use the `"layouts"` property to define Workspace Layouts that will be loaded on startup of the Workspaces App (for more details, see the [Workspace Layout](#workspaces_concepts-workspace-layout) section).
+Use the `"layouts"` property to define Workspace Layouts that will be loaded on startup of the Workspaces App (for more details on defining a Workspace Layout, see the [Workspace Layout](#workspaces_concepts-workspace-layout) section).
+Setting the `"layouts"` property to an empty array will open an empty [Frame](#workspaces_concepts-frame) with a constant loading animation and no Workspaces in it.

 The `"updateFrameConstraints"` property by default is set to `true`, which means that the [Frame](#workspaces_concepts-frame) is restricted to the constraints of the Workspace and its elements inside it.
 Set to `false` if you don't want to prevent the user from resizing your custom Workspaces App beyond the constraints of its content.

+The `"framePool"` property can be used to specify how many semi-initialized Frames (3 by default) will be cached in order to provide a smoother experience when dragging out a Workspace from an existing Frame.
+The higher the number, the higher the memory consumption; the lower the number, the higher the risk of rejection due to an empty pool when dragging out a Workspace.

 #### Hibernation